 National Rail services are especially useful to expats who are commuting into London from outlying areas.

 Overground services can be a useful shortcut for crossing the city, or can be used to travel further out than Tube services go.
 London Overground is different to National Rail and is operated by Transport for London, but Oyster cards are accepted throughout the network.

-London has followed in the footsteps of cities like Sydney and Hong Kong and has introduced a number of river bus services along the Thames.
-London River Services is part of Transport for London and manages regular commuter boats and a network of piers along the river.
+London has a number of river bus services along the Thames.
+Uber Boat by Thames Clippers manages regular commuter boats and a network of piers along the river.

 Taxis in London

 Taxis are a convenient way to travel around central London but they're best used for short journeys, otherwise fares can become costly.
 They only become an economical means of transport when shared by a number of people going to the same destination.